CLS-Data/.github/profile/README.md

 ## About

 This contains code repositories for the [**Centre for Longitudinal Studies (CLS)**](https://cls.ucl.ac.uk/), supporting research across the UK's major longitudinal cohort studies.
-Our repositories contain analysis code, data harmonisation tools, and research outputs that advance longitudinal research.
+Our repositories contain code and tools help longitudinal and cross-cohort research.

 ## 📂 Repository Content